stubbscroll/ACM/README.txt

 ACM-solutions!

-this repository contain solutions for problems i've solved at problem solving sites. i'll gradually add code for problems i've solved before the creation of this repository.
+This repository contain solutions for problems I've solved at problem solving sites.
+I'll gradually add code for problems i've solved before the creation of this repository.

 ACM        acm competitions